Eli Broad: Arts

 Broad was the founding chairman of the Museum of Contemporary Art, Los Angeles in 1979 and chaired the board until 1984.
 He recruited the founding director of the museum and negotiated the acquisition of the Panza Collection for the museum.

+He served on the Chairman's Council for many years at both the Metropolitan Museum of Art and the Museum of Modern Art in New York City.

-In 2008, the Broad Foundation donated $30 million to the museum.
+In 2008, the Broad Foundation donated $30 million to the Museum of Contemporary Art.
 The foundation's donation was contingent on the museum remaining independent and not merging with Los Angeles County Museum of Art.

 Broad was a life trustee of the Los Angeles County Museum of Art (LACMA).
 In 2003, the Broad Foundation gave $60 million to the museum as part of its renovation campaign to create the Broad Contemporary Art Museum and for an art acquisition fund.

 The Broads donated $6 million to the Los Angeles Opera to bring Richard Wagner's opera cycle Der Ring des Nibelungen to Los Angeles for the 2009–10 season.
 In June 2013, the Broads gave $7 million to continue funding the Eli and Edythe Broad general director at L.A.
 Opera, a position occupied by Plácido Domingo until his resignation from the post in 2019.

 The Broads contributed $10 million in 2008 for a programming endowment for a music and performing arts center at Santa Monica College, the Eli and Edythe Broad Stage, and an adjacent black box performance space, the Edye.

 In total, the Broads have pledged roughly $1 billion to Los Angeles art institutions.
 Broad called Los Angeles a "cultural capital of the world".